Cozy Peach Kitchen

 1. Bloom herbs in olive oil for 30 seconds.
 Stir to prevent burning.

 2. Add tofu to the skillet.
-Use a potato masher or large spoon to mash it into small pieces.
+Use a potato masher or spatula to break it down into small pieces, which some larger chunks remaining for a variety of textures.

 3. Add the remaining seasonings, stirring to evenly coat the tofu.